Sherdon Pierre accompanies the Knight of Barbados in the Olympic table tennis qualifiers in Doha | ExBulletin

 Jonathan Ramnanansingh

-FORMER UTT Patriots High-Performance table tennis student athlete Sherdon Pierre is in Doha, Qatar, preparing Bajan Tyrese Knight for the Tokyo 2021 World Singles Qualification Tournament, starting Sunday.
+FORMER UTT Patriots High-Performance table tennis student athlete Sherdon Pierre is in Doha, Qatar, preparing Bajan Tyrese Knight for the Tokyo 2021 World Singles Qualification Tournament, which starts on Sunday.

 Pierre and the 21-year-old player were also invited to participate in a special International Table Tennis Federation (ITTF) High Performance camp one week before Olympic qualification.